kpuka/SIMAH/_posts/2021-08-16-research-proposal.md

 toc: true
 toc_sticky: true
 tags:
-  - cool posts
-  - category1
+  - proposal
-  - category2
+  - protocol
 ---

-**Summary:** This post outlines how research proposal should be structured, primarily focusing on the objectives/aims and analyses plan sections
+This post outlines how research proposal should be structured, primarily focusing on the objectives/aims and analyses plan sections

 # Part 1: Objectives and Aims
 ## Purpose of Research Proposal